fiardiel/exercise-profiling/README.md

 ![All student name using jmeter CLI](assets/all_student_name_opt.png)

 I didn't do any optimization on the highest_gpa part as it was already the most appropriate way to find the maximum of an array.
-For the all student name, I changed the implementation of using a list into using a map since we have a key of student (id) and can have many classes.
-We can see that the optimization is almost 50%
+For the all student name, I changed the implementation of concatenating strings into using a string builder to optimize the memory usage.
+We can see that it can go up to 95% of optimization by using the string builder implementation.
+For the all student part, I changed the implementation of using a list into using a map.
+We can utilize the key value pair for studentCourseByStudent since we can store courses for a student, and accessing that student would only be O(1).